algolia/algoliasearch-netlify/frontend/README.md

 ## Theme

-You can quickly theme the input and the autocomplete by using the `theme` property.
+You can theme the input and the autocomplete by using the `theme` property.

 ```js
 // Example of dark theme: